The 8 Singing Voice Types: Find Out Yours Here!

 Like her male equivalent, the Baritone, the mezzo falls in the middle of the female voice types.

-Here are a few famous Mezzo Sopranos:
+What are the vocal types of famous singers?
+Well, here are a few famous Mezzo Sopranos:

 And since they have less vocal weight to carry around, you’ll notice that Sopranos have a lot of flexibility in the different registers.